-ENGLISH LANGUAGE DEVELOPMENT: Students who are not yet proficient in English, due to their second language, are placed with teachers who have special training in providing language experiences that will help these students learn English.
+English Language Development: Students who are not yet proficient in English, due to their second language, are placed with teachers who have special training in providing language experiences that will help these students learn English.
 Our goal is to have English Learners become proficient in English as quickly as possible.

 GIFTED PROGRAM (GATE): The Chino Valley Unified School District is committed to educational programs that recognize and serve students' diverse needs and talents.
 The purpose of our Gifted and Talented Education Program (GATE) is to provide a stimulating environment with opportunities for capable students to achieve their highest potential.
 GATE identified students in grades 2-6 are placed in a GATE cluster class at that grade level.
 All GATE students are expected to master the State Curriculum Standards, but the curriculum will be differentiated to provide challenging activities.
-7th and 8th grade GATE students will be placed in GATE/Honors classes for Language Arts and Social Studies.
-All teachers are required to provide enriching activities for these students.
+7th and 8th grade GATE students will be considered for placement into GATE/Honors classes.